charliepaull/unit-4-game/README.md

             - use positioning within the boxes to place numbers
             - absolute positioning(?)
         d.
 Find colors and patterns with Eye Dropper (Chrome Extension)

-## Note: make the crystals spin when they're clicked through animation!!